Imagine if you could learn what it takes to start-up, market and manage a successful organic market garden, even on a very small property.

 Here's the truth; despite the 'economy', or the recession, or any other factor, people still need to eat!

 So market gardening is a great business.
 And you can start on a small piece of property, or in a big back yard, or even (and you may not believe this) if you don't own any property at all!

 But . . . to be successful, you need to start with the right information.
 This can make the difference between a thriving business and painful failure.

-That's why I wrote the Free Organic Market Gardening Start-Up Guide.
+That's why I wrote the Free Market Gardening Guide.
 If you'd like to own your own successful market garden, growing great fresh natural food that is in high demand and turn your passion for gardening into income, then READ ON!

 First, let me tell you the story of a beginning market gardener's big mistake. . .

 I have a good friend and neighbour who started market gardening after I did.
 In fact, she worked on my farm to learn the business.

 She was passionate about growing great organic vegetables, she was a hard worker, and in fact she learned a lot about successfully growing for market.

 But . . . she made a mistake her first year that cost her about $5000 in lost sales!